The Blue Afternoon: Manila, 1902

 Dr Salvador Carriscant becomes the most celebrated surgeon in the Philippines, working at the San Jeronimo Hospital in Manila.
 However, he is in a strong rivalry with the hospital's director, Dr Cruz, who is totally against the new surgical methods of Listerism introduced by Salvador, preferring to work in Salvador's eyes as 'an antediluvian sawbones cum sinister circus performer'.
 Salvador's work is made easier because of his highly trained Filipino anesthetist, Pantaleon Quiroga, who assists him in every operation at San Jeronimo.
 Quiroga is also an aeroplane enthusiast; he has built and housed one in his newly built 'nipa' barn and shows it one day to Carriscant.
 The surgeon is paid a surprise visit by Paton Bobby, Chief of Constabulary and asked to accompany him to examine the dead body of a young American marine called Ephraim Ward.
 The corpse is taken by them to the hospital mortuary and put on ice.
-In the meantime, Salvador returns home to his wife, Annaliese, with whom he has fallen out of love and not slept with for a whole year.
+In the meantime, Salvador returns home to his wife, Annaliese, with whom he has fallen out of love and not had sex with for a whole year.
 The next day, he discovers that the 'peninsularo' Dr Isidro Cruz has removed the body and so he and Bobby visit the Dr's house near the small village of Flores to recover.
 He tells them he has it owing to lack of room in the hospital morgue and both men are disgusted by the unhygienic conditions of the Spaniard's domestic operating theatre.

 Carriscant decides to take a whore in one of the brothels in Gardenia Street in the Sampaloc district.
 However, he meets the drunk American military doctor, Wieland, in the Ice-Cream Parlor and has to tell a lie about visiting his cook’s mother for her hernia.
 He tries to leave but is trapped in the backyard of the whorehouse.
 Eventually, he scrambles over the wall and on his way back home in the early hours of the morning is nearly killed by a stray arrow.
 He remonstrates with the American woman doing target practice and finds he is bowled over by her looks.
 He asks Bobby who she might be, saying his wife met her at a church function, and the policeman thinks it is the Headmistress of the Gerlinger School.
 Carriscant goes to the school and is told by the nuns she is walking at the Luneta where the islanders parade in the evening.
 He spots her and finds an opportunity to speak to her but she rebuffs him, stating that her name is not Rudolfa as he presumes – one of the men calls her Delphine and, seeing that there might be some trouble, Carriscant is obliged to leave.